OfficeDev/office-js-docs/reference/custom-functions-json.md

 ## Example

-The following is an example of a metadata file for custom functions.
+The following JSON code is an example of a metadata file for custom functions.

 ```json
 {